-Temporal stochasticity is another form of stochasticity that is relevant to opinion models but is often overlooked.
+Temporal stochasticity is another form of randomness that is relevant to opinion models, but it is often overlooked.
 Existing opinion models typically treat time as deterministic and neglect the temporal stochasticity that is inherent in social interactions.
-In the present paper, we model social interactions using renewal processes~\cite{feller-renewal}, which consist of a sequence of random events.
-The time between consecutive events follows a desired waiting-time distribution (WTD).
-With this formulation, we are able to study non-Markovian dynamical processes, which arise in many places in human dynamics, including financial markets~\cite{scalas2006application}, the spread of infections diseases~\cite{masuda2013predicting}, e-mail traffic~\cite{barabasi2005origin}, and opinion dynamics~\cite{chu2023nonmarkovian}.
-We frame our discussion in the context of BCMs \cite{lorenz2007continuous,bernardo2024}.
-We propose two approaches to integrate temporal stochasticity into BCMs, and we investigate the effects of stochasticity on the convergence of opinions, the formation of opinion clusters, and the expected dynamics of the opinions.
-We establish connections between our models and classical BCMs, and we provide an approximate approach to calculate the expected dynamics of non-Markovian opinion dynamics from discrete-time BCMs.
+In the present paper, we model social interactions using renewal processes~\cite{feller-renewal}.
+A renewal process consists of a sequence of random events, and the time between consecutive events follows a desired interevent-time distribution (ITD).
+By employing renewal processes, we are able to study non-Markovian dynamical processes, which arise frequently in human dynamics, including in financial markets~\cite{scalas2006application}, the spread of infectious diseases~\cite{masuda2013predicting}, e-mail traffic~\cite{barabasi2005origin}, and opinion dynamics~\cite{chu2023nonmarkovian}.
+For concreteness, we frame our discussion in the context of BCMs~\cite{lorenz2007continuous,bernardo2024}.
+We consider both HK models (in which agents update their opinions synchronously) and Deffuant--Weisbuch (DW) models (in which agents update their opinions asynchronously).
+BCMs have been studied extensively by physicists, mathematicians, and others.
+For results about consensus formation, convergence, and opinion clustering in BCMs, see \cite{blondel2009krause,dittmer2001consensus} for HK models and \cite{lorenz2005stabilization,chen2024convergence,meng2018opinion} for DW models.
+We discuss two approaches to integrate temporal stochasticity into BCMs, and we investigate the effects of stochasticity on the convergence of opinions, the formation of opinion clusters, and the transient dynamics of opinions.
+We establish connections between our opinion models and classical BCMs, and we approximate the expected dynamics of non-Markovian opinion dynamics using BCMs with interactions at deterministic times.